prashant2469/Calorie_Prediction/README.md

 <!-- #region -->

 # Hypothesis Testing <a name="hypothesistesting"></a>
-## Permutation Test for correlation between protein content and average rating:

 To investigate the difference in calorie distributions between high-fat and low-fat recipes, we performed a Kolmogorov-Smirnov (KS) test.
 This test is designed to determine whether two samples are drawn from the same distribution.